-British Soprano Katherine Crompton studied at the National Opera Studio, having previously graduated from the Royal College of Music International Opera School where she was the Independent Opera Scholar.
+British soprano Katherine Crompton studied at the National Opera Studio, having previously graduated from the Royal College of Music International Opera School where she was the Independent Opera Scholar.
 Katherine was the winner of the Harriet Cohen Memorial Prize, the McCullough Prize for Opera and the Miriam Licette Prize.
-She was also the recipient of a Tutton Award and a Susan Chilcott Award and is a Britten-Pears Scholar.
+She was also the recipient of a Tutton Award, a Susan Chilcott Award and is a former Britten Pears Young Artist.

-Katherine adores the choral repertoire and has appeared as a soloist at many venues throughout the UK including Royal Festival Hall, St Paul’s Cathedral, Winchester Cathedral and Canterbury Cathedral singing repertoire from Bach’s Passions to Will Todd’s Jazz Mass.
-Her favourites include Haydn’s Creation, Vaughan-Williams A Sea Symphony and Mendelssohn Elijah.
-A passionate recitalist Katherine has sung at the Oxford Lieder Festival, Wigmore Hall and has sung Strauss's Four Last Songs many times, including most recently with the Oxford Sinfonia.
-As a keen performer of contemporary music, she recently worked with Harrison Birtwistle, performing his Niedecker Songs alongside Cellist Adrian Brendel while last year she sang in the world premièr of David Blake’s Opera, Icarus, directed by Keith Warner.
+Katherine adores the choral repertoire and has appeared as a soloist at many venues throughout the UK including Royal Festival Hall, St Paul’s Cathedral, Winchester Cathedral and Canterbury Cathedral singing repertoire from Bach’s Passions to Will Todd’s Jazz Mass as well as Haydn’s Creation, Handel’s Messiah, Vaughan Williams A Sea Symphony and Mendelssohn Elijah.
+A passionate recitalist Katherine has sung at the Oxford Lieder Festival, Wigmore Hall, Victoria and Albert Museum.
+She has performed Wagner's Wesendonck Lieder and Strauss’s Four Last Songs many times, including most recently with the Oxford Sinfonia.
+As a keen performer of contemporary music, she worked with Harrison Birtwistle, performing his Niedecker Songs alongside Cellist Adrian Brendel and in the world première of David Blake’s Opera, Icarus, directed by Keith Warner.